Optimizing antenatal care: Integrating screening and management of maternal infections in Ghana

 Several elements have contributed to the project’s success.
 Strong regional, district, and facility leadership and commitment has contributed to rapid ramp-up and ownership of project activities.
 ANC providers are also keen to learn and put new skills into practice, seeing value in the intervention’s impact on improving maternal and newborn health outcomes.
 The intervention has also been positively received by women, demonstrated by an increase in follow-up ANC visits.
 Local community leaders have also shown a high level of engagement, serving as project champions and building awareness in the community.

 The team has also encountered a few implementation challenges.
 For example, the long distances required for sending follow-up samples (e.g., cultures) to adequately equipped labs has proved difficult.
-Upgrades to municipal labs could help reduce time for sample transport.
-These and other challenges are being discussed in order to identify long-term solutions that are sustainable beyond the life of the project.
+Through the project, upgrades have been made to municipal labs in order to help reduce time for sample transport.

-As the project nears completion, PATH and GHS are developing a roadmap for sustained impact through long-term integration and scale-up of these ANC interventions—not only to prevent maternal and neonatal deaths in Ghana, but to provide a replicable model for other low- and middle-income country settings around the globe.
+As the project concludes, PATH and the GHS are working to ensure sustained impact through long-term integration and scale-up of these ANC interventions—not only to prevent maternal and neonatal deaths in Ghana, but to provide a replicable model for other low- and middle-income country settings around the globe.

 Ghana Bono East Region Integrated Antenatal Care project implementation districts

-A map depicting the five districts in which the Integrated Antenatal Care project is being implemented in Ghana's Bono East Region.
+A map depicting the five project implementation districts in Ghana's Bono East Region.

 • 689 ANC providers trained on improved screening and management of maternal infections.